Yes, you should clean your air ducts. But only in certain situations – and only if you hire a company committed to doing it the right way.

 Another consideration is the type of ductwork you use.
 Air duct cleaning makes the most sense with old, hard pipe ducts.
 Flexible ductwork, on the other hand, is harder to clean because it tends to contain more curves.
 The vinyl interior is tricky to clean, too.
 If you’ve got dirty flex ducts, consider replacing them with new ducts instead of cleaning them.

 And if you’re serious about improving indoor air quality, don’t stop at replacing the filter.
 Find out whether your contractor can install a HEPA system into your HVAC equipment.
-In addition to superior filtration, many HEPA filtration systems connect to the outdoors to bring in fresh air and optimize your home’s ventilation.
+In addition to superior filtration, many HEPA filtration systems connect to the outdoors to bring in the fresh air and optimize your home’s ventilation.

 You might only need to clean your air ducts once.